openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 *regeneration* boon.
 Druids also make excellent combatants and scouts.
 As a scout, they are able to sneak unnoticed into an enemy camp as a naturally occurring animal species.
-As a combatant, they can shift into a massive and powerful creature, such as a bear to quickly deal with enemies.
+As a combatant, they can shift into a massive and powerful creature, such as a bear, to quickly deal with enemies.